 91. Most responses argue that specific cost coverage requires an "illness" condition.
-However, specific healthcare needs of trans persons can and should be met, similarly to other non-pathologising codes which do not require a diagnosis of ill health, such as preventive healthcare interventions, vaccinations or pregnancy.
-Reimbursement of trans-specific healthcare is guaranteed in 17 member states and partially in six others.
+However, specific healthcare needs of trans persons can and should be met, similarly to other non-pathologising codes which do not require a diagnosis of ill health, such as preventive healthcare interventions vaccinations or pregnancy.
+Reimbursement of trans-specific healthcare is guaranteed in 17 member states and partially in six other.

 Ireland: A Treatment Abroad Scheme is in place.
-It provides the cost of approved specialised trans-specific healthcare in another EU/EAA state or Switzerland.
+It provides the cost of approved specialised transspecific healthcare in another EU/EAA state or Switzerland.
 The scheme allows for patients normally residing in Ireland to be referenced for treatment in these other states.

 - 92. Generally, responses highlighted the existence of legislation providing that no medical intervention should be performed without written, free and informed patient consent.
 However, specific legal regulations on patient consent to sex-reassignment surgery appear to be non-existing in the majority of responding states.
 In addition, access to trans-specific healthcare in most countries is conditional on the healthcare providers' criteria, not the patient's decision and informed consent.
-In regard to underage persons, the right of the child to participate in decisions according to their age and maturity7 often conflicts with parental rights.
+In regards to underage persons, the right of the child to participate in decisions according to their age and maturity4 often conflicts with parental rights.
 A worrying consequence is the rights of underage trans persons not being respected and their access to care being denied. - 93.
-Although trans identities have been depathologised in the World Health Organization's new ICD-11 and the European Court of Human Rights and the European Committee on Social Rights have found that requirements of sterilisation or treatment likely to result in sterility are incompatible with human rights standards, 13 countries still require sterilisation as a precondition to legal gender recognition procedures.
+Although trans identities have been depathologised in the World Health Organization's new ICD-11, and the European Court of Human Rights and the European Committee on Social Rights have found that sterilisation and treatment likely to result in sterility are incompatible requirements with the right to be free from torture and the right to private life, 13 countries still require sterilisation as a precondition to legal gender recognition procedures.
 This requirement directly affects trans persons' rights, equally in relation to trans-specific healthcare, as it often determines how trans-specific healthcare is set up and reimbursed. - 94.
 The practice of "sex-normalising" surgeries on intersex children is still a particularly problematic issue.
 Such surgeries have only been banned in Malta, Portugal and Spain (regionally).
 In the vast majority of countries, no explicit prohibition to perform the surgery without the child's consent exists. - 95.
 Concerning conversion therapies, Ireland, Norway, Spain and the United Kingdom submitted specific remarks on this issue in their replies, while no specific prohibition or criminal or civil sanction appears to be in place in the large majority of states.

-^{7.} United Nations Convention on the Rights of the Child.
+^{4.} United Nations Convention on the Rights of the Child.